twrecked/hass-aarlo/README.md

 ## Streaming

-The support for stream is experimental and works but with a couple of caveats.
-* virtualenv only - this is because `ffmpeg` doesn't support rtsps streams in docker or hassio.
-* the stream only stops if you use the aarlo-glance card

-Do get streaming working in `virtualenv` you still need to make sure a couple of libraries are installed.
+Streaming now works "out of the box" for HassOS and Docker installs.
+To get streaming working in `virtualenv` you still need to make sure a couple of libraries are installed.
 For `ubuntu` the following works:
 ```
 source your-env/bin/activate
 sudo apt install libavformat-dev